 Hammie is always the first one to greet me when I get home, and I make sure she’s the first one I greet no matter what.
 It’s our tradition.
 Hammie made our family grow in more ways than one.

 Add some love to your life.
 Learn more about adoptions at Petco.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, the Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Thomas Swafford won Austin Humane Society in Austin, Texas a 2016 Holiday Wishes award.